Weilando/bachelor_playground/README.md

 It is possible to plot equal histories at early-stop for several networks.
 Simply call the function with the same axes-object for each history to plot.
 You should set the argument `setup_ax` to False until the last plot to have a complete legend and correct grids.

+## Plot layers
+The module `data.plotter_layer` provides high-level functions to plot linear and convolutional layers of trained networks.
+The interactive Jupyter notebook `ExperimentEvaluation.ipynb` shows examples for these functions, too.

+- `plot_conv(...)` plots all Conv2D-layers from a given Sequential.
+- `plot_fc(...)` plots all Linear-layers from a given Sequential.

+Rectangles with colored pixels represent weight matrices of linear layers.
+Similarly, rows of rectangles represent kernels from convolutional layers.
+If the convolutional layer has three input channels, one RGB plot shows a kernel, otherwise one plot exists per kernel and channel.

+Please keep in mind that convolutional plots might scale quickly, e.g. a network with two convolutions with 64 channels each produce a plot with 64 RGB images and a plot with 64*64=4096 single-channel plots.
+`plot_conv(...)` shows at most 512 images.

 ## Tests
 There are many unit and integration tests which cover correct experiment setup, execution and evaluation.